110 – Written Directives

 • Chief of Staff

-The PAC may act without unanimous approval by its members, but it may not act without the approval of the Policy Unit Manager, Legal Services Director, Chief of Staff, and at least one Assistant Chief.
+The PAC may act without unanimous approval by its members, but it may not act without the approval of the policy unit manager, legal services director, chief of staff, and either the chief deputy or an assistant chief.

 • The three regular members shall be designated by the division commander or equivalent civilian manager from the following assignments: